donghaoren/SwBuilder/README.md

 To use SwBuilder, install the following dependencies first:

 * SCons
+* Python Modules:
   * json, yaml: JSON/YAML support.
   * pystache: Mustache rendering.
   * pytz: For timezone definitions.
+  * PIL: For image manipulation.
+* Commandline Tools:
+  * LaTeX: For LaTeX rendering support.
+  * ImageMagick: For image manipulation.
+  * multimarkdown: Markdown rendering.
+  * uglifyjs, cleancss: JS/CSS minification.

 ### Getting Started

 1. Put the SConstruct file in the directory of your website sources.
    The output files will be generated in the `deploy` folder, and temporary files in the `temp` folder.

 2. Create templates along with CSS files and Javascript files.

 3. Write the `WebsiteMeta` file to define your webpages.